Orey Bujjiga: Plot

 The film starts in Nidadavolu Town in West Godavari District in Andhra Pradesh State as Bujji's parents fix a match for him.
 Upset with this, he leaves his town and goes to Hyderabad for his girlfriend Srujana.
 Meanwhile, Krishnaveni also flees to Hyderabad for the same reason.
 But the entire town feels that Bujji has eloped with Krishnaveni.
 When Krishnaveni discovers this, she is upset with Bujji.
-The twist in the tale arises when Krishnaveni gets to meet Bujji as Seenu.
+The twist in the tale arises when Krishnaveni gets to meet Bujji as Swathi.
 Bujju eventually understands that Srujana is just using him and break up with her.
 Love blossoms between Bujji and Swathi and one fine day, Bujji learns that Krishnaveni is the girl who has run away from her town and hates him.
 The rest of the story is as to how Bujji sets things right and wins his love.